IKIM-Essen/ClusterDocs/source/part2.md

 # Optional follow-up: a bounded nf-core/Nextflow run

-> **Not yet released:** this section documents the planned RCC
-> Nextflow-to-Slurm service.
-Do not run it until RCC announces the pinned
-> `rcc-nextflow` launcher and institutional configuration.
+> **Ready now:** use only the pinned `rcc-nextflow` launcher and institutional
+> configuration on an RCC shellhost or documented interactive allocation.

 nf-core publishes community-maintained analysis pipelines implemented in Nextflow.
 This is a complementary model rather than a replacement for the